cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 ### Continuity Plans

-Given the current times, there are constant changes and new University guidance regarding University operations.
+Given the current times, there are constant changes and new guidance regarding University operations.
 There is also the possibility that a student, instructor, or family member that they care for may become ill and alternate arragements will need to be made.

 We will follow all University guidance.
+Please monitor your Mason email for the latest guidance.
 Typically I learn official University guidance at the same time as you.
-I will promptly follow up with you via email and MS Teams about how the latest guidance impacts this class.
+I will promptly follow up with you via email and MS Teams about how any new guidance impacts this class.

 In the event that you as a student are unable to continue with the course, please notify me immediately so that we can discuss your options.
-In the event that I as the Instructor am unable to continue teaching this course, it will continue as planned at the same day/time with a backup instructor.
+In the event that I as the Instructor am unable to continue teaching this course, it will continue as planned with a backup instructor.

 ### How will you be graded?

-Your grade will consiste of 50% _homework assignments_ and 50% your _final project_ and calculated as follows:
+Your grade will consist of 50% _homework assignments_ and 50% your _final project_ and calculated as follows:

 * Homework Assignments: 50%
 * Final Project: 50% (25% written paper; 25% presentation)

 #### _Assignments_
-Several assignments are provided throughout the course that require you to perform or analyze model experiments.
+There will be 4 graded assignments throughout the course that require you to perform and/or analyze model experiments.
 Assignments will be submitted to Blackboard unless otherwise specified.
 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
 Feedback will be provided via Blackboard.

 If the assignment is graded not satisfactory or not attempted, you may redo the assignment until it is satisfactory until the last day of class (Dec 1).
 You must notify me if you wish me to re-grade a re-submitted assignment.
+It is your responsibility to complete all assignments by the last day of class.

 #### _Final Project_
 You are also expected to complete a project with a written paper and give a presentation in class of your project.
 Project details will be provided in class and posted on Blackboard.